Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity

-Our results for an atomic filling of $n\!=\!1/2$ show a very rich steady state diagram, see Fig.~\ref{fig:cavity_scheme}(d).
-At low pump power $g$ the system is in the normal phase, with a vanishing photon number.
-Above a critical value $g_\text{cr}$ the transition to the self-organized phase occurs, signaled by the emergence of a finite cavity field and a corresponding increase of the atomic sublattice density imbalance.
-Surprisingly, for even larger pump powers a novel type of bistability, not present in the $T\!=\!0$ MF method, occurs within the self-organized phase, which we call \emph{fluctuation-induced bistability}.
-The interplay of the cavity field and the interaction energy of the atoms is crucial for the presence of the bistability.
-The first solution with the lower scaled photon number is mainly determined by the balance of the processes originating from transitions between eigenstates of $\hat{H}_\text{eff}$, which are singly occupied on the lower or upper potential sub-lattice, i.e.~$E_n\!-\!E_m\!\approx\!
-2\hbar g\lambda_1$, [see Fig.~\ref{fig:cavity_scheme}(b)] contributing to Eq.~(\ref{eq:EOM}) by the terms in the first line.
+The first solution with the lower scaled photon number (marked by subscript $1$) is mainly determined by the balance of the processes originating from transitions between eigenstates of $\hat{H}_\text{eff}$, which are singly occupied on the lower or upper potential sub-lattice, i.e.~$E_n\!-\!E_m\!\approx\!
+2\hbar g\lambda_1$, contributing to Eq.~(\ref{eq:EOM}) by the terms in the first line.
 The sign of the terms in Eq.~(\ref{eq:EOM}) implies either a cooling or a heating nature of the processes in the self-consistent dynamics towards the steady state.
-For the first solution, to balance the cooling (first term upper line) and heating (second term upper line) the temperature is relatively high $k_BT_1\!>\!8 zJ$ [see color coding in Fig.~\ref{fig:cavity_scheme}(d)], where $z$ is the lattice coordination number.
+Close to the self-organization threshold $g_\text{cr}$, the resonance between atomic excited states [sketched in Fig.~\ref{fig:cavity_scheme}(d)] and the photon energy leads to a decrease in the self-consistent temperature, see \cite{supp}.
+For large pump strength in the first solution, to balance the cooling (first term upper line) and heating (second term upper line) the temperature becomes relatively high $k_BT_1\!>\!8 zJ$ [see color coding in Fig.~\ref{fig:cavity_scheme}(d)], with $z$ the lattice coordination number.